esprfid/esp-rfid/README.md

 ## Features
 * Using WebSocket protocol to exchange data between Hardware and Web Browser
 * Data is encoded as JSON object
-* Records are Timestamped (Time synced from a NTP Server) (tested but not implemented yet)
+* Records are Timestamped (Time synced from a NTP Server)
-* Bootstrap for beautiful Web Pages for both Mobile and Desktop Screens
+* Bootstrap, jQuery, FooTables for beautiful Web Pages for both Mobile and Desktop Screens
 * Thanks to ESPAsyncWebServer Library communication is Asyncronous

 ## Getting Started
 This project still in its development phase.
 New features (and also bugs) are introduced often and some functions may become deprecated.
 Please feel free to comment or give feedback.
 * Latest development version is v0.3alpha
-* Latest released compiled binaries are from v0.2 and can be found in directory "/compiledbin"
+* Latest released compiled binaries are from v0.3alpha and can be found in directory "/compiledbin"
 * See [Known Issues](https://github.com/omersiar/esp-rfid#known-issues) before starting right away.
 * See [ChangeLog](https://github.com/omersiar/esp-rfid/blob/master/CHANGELOG.md)
 * See [To Do](https://github.com/omersiar/esp-rfid#to-do) for what to expect in future.